intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Implementation/Datasets/pms Dataset.md

 PMS monitoring data is schedule-driven (e.g. every 5 seconds), is append-only, and is time-series data.

-The PMS recurring dataset consists of data from:
+The recurring dataset consists of data from:
 - 4-48 **Packs**
 - 14 **Cells** per Pack
 - 2 **Fets** per Pack